turingschool/backend-curriculum-site/module1/slides/debugging_with_pry.md

-# Debugging & Each
+# Debugging with Pry

 ---

 # Warmup

-* In your pre-work, did you ever have to redo a script that wasn't working?
+* In your homework, did you ever have to redo a script that wasn't working?
 * How did you know what to change?

 ---